ArchoLen/The-ABM-in-Archaeology-Bibliography/README.md

 * Barcelo, J. A., Del Castillo Bernal, F., del Olmo, R. _Et al._ 2015: Simulating Patagonian Territoriality in Prehistory: Space, Frontiers and Networks among Hunter-Gatherers In: Agent-based Modeling and Simulation in Archaeology (Springer.
 Berlin) 217–256.

 * Barton, C. M., Ullah, I. I., and Bergin, S. 2010: Land Use, Water and Mediterranean Landscapes: Modelling Long-Term Dynamics of Complex Socio-Ecological Systems. _Philosophical Transactions of the Royal Society A 368(1931).
 5275–97._ doi: 10.1098/rsta.2010.0193

+* Bentley, R. A., Lake, M. W. and Shennan, S. J. 2005: Specialisation and wealth inequality in a model of a clustered economic network. _Journal of Archaeological Science 32.
+1346-56._ doi: 10.1016/j.jas.2005.03.008

 * Brantingham, P. J. 2003: A Neutral Model of Stone Raw Material Procurement. _American Antiquity 68 (1).
 487–509._ doi:10.2307/3557105.
 [Online](http://paleo.sscnet.ucla.edu/BrantinghamAmAntiq2003.pdf)